 The Federal Railroad Administration (FRA) is responsible for investigating significant train accidents.
 The agency dispatches field personnel to the scene of serious train accidents to determine their cause and decide whether a formal investigation is warranted.

-Derailments are the most common type of train accidents in the United States.
-According to the FRA, more than 1,100 derailments happened in 2020 alone.
-A study published by the University of Illinois found that most derailments are caused by problems with the railroad track, equipment failure, or human error.
+Derailments are the most common type of train accident in the United States.
+In recent years, the FRA reports that the U.S. experiences roughly 700–1,200 train derailments annually, depending on the year.
+The most frequent causes of derailments include track problems, such as broken rails or welds, equipment failure, and human error related to train handling or switching operations.
 Although most derailments do not result in injuries, those that do can have devastating consequences:

 One primary cause of derailments is weakened railroad ties, which allows the rail pairs to spread too far apart.
 Another less common but more serious risk of derailment is track buckling due to hot weather.
 Because it is difficult to predict exactly when rails might buckle from the heat, train operators will often slow down the speed of the train as a preventative measure when there is a heat wave.
 Track buckling may be a growing problem in the future because of the increasing prevalence of heat waves attributed to climate change.